Brain-Modulation-Lab/bml/README.md

 Function index:

+ANNOT
+...bml_annot_consolidate  - returns a consolidated annotation table ...bml_annot_plot         - plots an annotation table
+...bml_annot_reorder_vars - changes the order of vars in an annot table ...bml_annot_table        - transforms a table into an annotations table

-IO - provides input/output functions for file manipulation ...bml_info_file             - returns a table with the information of each file in a ...bml_info_raw              - returns a table with the information of each raw file in a ...bml_neuroomega_info_depth - returns a table with .mat file information ...bml_neuroomega_info_file  - returns a table with the information of each .mat ...bml_neuroomega_info_raw   - returns a table with the information of each raw neuroomega .mat file in a ...bml_neuroomega_load       - loads a NeuroOmega dataset as a struct-array of
+IO - provides input/output functions for file manipulation ...bml_info_file             - returns table with OS info of each file in a folder ...bml_info_raw              - returns table with OS and header info of each raw file in a folder.
+...bml_neuroomega_info_depth - returns a table with .mat file information ...bml_neuroomega_info_file  - returns table with OS info of each neuroomega.mat file in a folder ...bml_neuroomega_info_raw   - returns table with OS and header info of raw neuroomega.mat (.mpx) files.
+...bml_neuroomega_load       - loads a NeuroOmega dataset as a struct-array of

 SIGNAL - time series manipulation functions